-- DO NOT put living quarters, or permit occupancy in basements that do not have adequate drainage and water management and site grading.
-Foundation walls in occupied basements must be properly insulated (see below) For healthy indoor environments it is critical that residents not be subject to the hazards of damp basements.
+- For below grade living spaces, follow best practices for waterproofing and site drainage to minimize water infiltration.
+For healthy indoor environments it is critical that residents not be subject to the hazards of damp basements.

-- Install low sone bath and kitchen fans (less than 2 sones) directly vented to the outdoors.
+- Install and use low sone bath and kitchen fans (less than 2 sones) directly vented to the outdoors.
+Install timers or humidity control sensors on bathroom fans.
 In addition, provide exhaust venting to the outdoors for other moisture-generating appliances including dryers.
-Point source exhaust is needed to remove moisture and harmful fumes from know sources such as cooking, washing and combustion appliances.
-(Building code requires dryers to be vented outdoors.)
+Point source exhaust is needed to remove moisture and harmful fumes from known sources such as cooking, washing, and combustion appliances.

 - Install a walk off system at principal entrances by allowing space for a mat or shared lobby with space for a doormat.
 2/3 of indoor dust is tracked in from the outside.